Yes! We Have No Bananas: Other uses

-Yes!
-We have no bananas - bananas in Scranton, PA!

 In the 1970s and 1980s, the American airline Hughes Airwest used an advertising jingle, "Yes!
 We are Top Banana", set to the tune of "Yes!
 We Have No Bananas".
-The ads referred to the airline's bright yellow airplanes and its slogan, "Top Banana in the West."
+The ads referred to the airline's bright yellow airplanes and its slogan, "Top Banana in the West".

 On January 1, 2019, the song's sheet music entered the public domain in the United States.
 In 2024, the 1923 recordings entered the public domain in the United States.